clear-blue-technologies-inc/AbstractionLayer/README.md

 Additional platforms can be added in this pattern.

-Then you should add your main application files to  you top-level main application `CMakeLists.txt`
+Then you should add your main application files to your top-level main application `CMakeLists.txt`

 ```
 add_subdirectory(mainApplicationDir1)